MushfiqurRahmanSaad/TinyML-with-Edge-Impulse/README.md

 ---
 # 🚀 Edge Impulse on Linux with Arduino Nano 33 BLE Sense

-A complete guide to installing the **Edge Impulse CLI** on Linux, installing and configuring the **Arduino CLI**, flashing your **Arduino Nano 33 BLE Sense**, selecting the correct serial port, and solving all common issues—including environment and dependency problems.
+A complete guide to installing the **Edge Impulse CLI** on Linux, installing and configuring the **Arduino CLI**, flashing your **Arduino Nano 33 BLE Sense**, selecting the correct serial port, and solving all common issues including environment and dependency problems.

 ---